Table of Contents

 If you owe medical debt: Ask your insurance provider to cover it

-As of July 1, 2022, paid medical collections will be removed from consumer credit reports.
+Unlike other types of debt, medical collections are deleted from your credit report if you pay them.
 If you can get your health insurance company to pay off the debt that Summit AR is trying to collect, it will immediately be deleted and will stop affecting your credit score.